 This could include, but not necessarily limited to:

-- NHS agencies (GPs, hospitals, ambulance, health visitor), mental health services, and other health providers
+- NHS agencies (GPs, hospitals, ambulance, health visitors), mental health services, and other health providers

 - education providers

 - domiciliary care, residential/nursing care, and day care providers

 - local and central government agencies (such as the Department of Health and Department of Work and Pensions)

 If you are receiving support from one of our services then the NHS may share your NHS number with us.
 This is so that the NHS and adult social care are using the same number to identify you whilst providing your care.
 By using the same number we are able to work together to improve your care and support.

 How long do we keep your information for?